tst2005/lua-aio/README.md

 ```
 do ..... function(...)-- <pack something.init> 9233 --
 ```

-## v-next
- * recode the whole .lua to be a lua module
- * (?) use and embed a getopt or argparse module to manage --options
+ * (?) use and embed a getopt or argparse or cliargs module to manage --options